cunnane/xloil/docs/source/xlOil_Python/Jupyter.rst

 implictly both!
 They also cannot be multithreaded, although xlOil can connect to more than one kernel simultaneously and exection in each will be concurrent.

-The kernel-based functions are registered at global scope, so name collisions may occur.
+The kernel-based functions are registered at global scope, so name collisions may occur as with loading any non-local python module.

-There is considerable overhead in the machinery required to pass the function arguments to jupyter and process the result.
+There is reasonable overhead in the machinery required to pass the function arguments to jupyter and process the result: all transport is via strings, so peformance degredation may be noticable for a large number of calls.